 - Harley-Davidson Twin Cam.

 In 1998, Harley-Davidson introduced the eighty-eight cubic inch Twin Cam engine for the 1999 model year, and continued production of different Twin Cam models until 2016.
 A 96 cubic inch Twin Cam model, as well as a 103 cubic inch, and a 110 cubic inch model were also produced.
 This model was named for the two chain-driven cams it contains.
 The Twin Cam 88B engine was a counter-balanced Twin Cam 88 motor that was designed to fit Harley-Davidson Softail models.
 The Twin Cam engine provided more torque and horsepower than the Evolution model, and was originally available with a choice of carburetor or fuel injection.
+What's the difference between a Twin Cam and Evo?
 Issues with oil circulation on the Evolution engine prompted Harley-Davidson to outfit the Twin Cam with a better-performing internal twin-gerotor oil pump.
 The Twin Cam motor offered higher compression than its predecessor, and a dual-coil ignition system that eliminated wasted spark.

 - Norm Betts on his Twin Cam at Fuel Cleveland.